timmorrisdev/MS2-song-remixer/README.md

 - [EmailJS](https://www.emailjs.com/)
     -
 - [Google Fonts](https://fonts.google.com/)
-    - Google Fonts was used to import the 'Montserrat', 'Lato' and 'Quicksand' fonts, which were used throughout the site.
+    - Google Fonts was used to import the 'Montserrat', and 'Tourney' fonts, which were used throughout the site.
 - [Font Awesome](https://fontawesome.com/)
     - Used to source images for the transport section of the remixer.